 Conclusion

 When Doctors fail to do what is required of them as professionals, in the discharge of their duty, they may be held liable.
-A doctor should refer a patient who presents symptoms of a particular illness for tests or scans, and should also refer the patient to a specialist where necessary.
+A doctor should make the right diagnosis for the good of his patient.
+He should also refer his patient for tests or scans before making a diagnosis.
+Additionally, where expert opinion is required, he should refer the patient to a specialist.

 Contact A Specialist Solicitor Today For A Free Claim Assessment